peter88213/novelyst/docs/help/arcs.md

 ## What about acts?

 If you want to divide a story into phases according to a dramaturgical scheme, for example into acts or steps, arcs are not necessarily the means of choice.
-That is, because their points have to be assigned to specific scenes.
+This is because their points have to be assigned to specific scenes.
 Better suited for this are "todo" type chapters, which are inserted between the regular chapters at the beginning of each phase.
 This gives you color-coded subheadings in the tree view, and also gives you the option of documenting your dramaturgical model in as much detail as you like, e.g. with "todo" scenes underneath.

 ![Acts](../Screenshots/acts01.png)